What Is a Domestic Duck?

 Definition and Classification

 Domestic ducks are ducks that are cared for and/or raised by people.
-People typically raise ducks for pets, eggs, meat, and show.
-Domesticated ducks rely on people for food and shelter, and because ducks are so reliant on humans, they don't last long in the wild on their own.
+People raise ducks for many reasons, but the common ones are pets, eggs, meat, and show.
+Because ducks are so reliant on humans, they don't last long in the wild on their own they rely on people for food and shelter

 By classification, domestic ducks, with the exception of the Muscovy, are any descendant of the mallard duck.
 Southeast Asia was the first known area to start farming and domesticating mallards over 4,000 years ago!
 This practice has continued through Egyptian, Roman, and current times.